Work and Fluctuations: Coherent vs. Incoherent Ergotropy Extraction: Bounds on energy dispersion

 \subsubsection{Ergotropy decoherence}

-In order to define similar bounds for work extraction involving coherences first, we want to explain the idea of the ergotropy decoherence.
-According to Theorem \ref{work_variance_theorem}, we see that work is defined as the ergotropy change of the control-marginal state $\hat \sigma_S$, instead of the proper marginal state $\hat \rho_S$.
+In order to define similar bounds for work extraction involving coherences, first, we want to explain the idea of the ergotropy decoherence.
+According to Theorem \ref{work_variance_theorem}, work is defined as the ergotropy change of the control-marginal state $\hat \sigma_S$, instead of the proper marginal state $\hat \rho_S$.
 Essentially, the control-marginal state is the effective density matrix, representing the full statistical knowledge regarding the (average) work extraction.
 The crucial point is that the map $\hat \rho_S \to \hat \sigma_S$ \eqref{control_marginal} is a decoherence process, such that it preserves a diagonal part and decays off-diagonal elements as follows:

 where $\omega_{ij} = \epsilon_j - \epsilon_i$.
 As it was said, the incoherent part of the ergotropy is unaffected by this process, i.e., $R_I(\rho_S) = R_I(\hat \sigma_S)$, and thus the work extraction from the diagonal is independent of the weight state at all (see Corollary \ref{incoherent_work_corollary}).
 On the contrary, the coherent part is dumped by the work reservoir, such that $R_C(\hat \rho_S) \ge R_C(\hat \sigma_S)$.
 That is why we call this phenomenon the \emph{ergotropy decoherence}, which leads to the so-called work-locking \cite{Korzekwa2016, Lobejko2021}, i.e., an inability of work extraction from coherences.
+The process of ergotropy decoherence \eqref{offdiagonal_decay} is the generalization of the work-locking observed in \cite{Korzekwa2016} (see also \cite{Lostaglio2015, Lostaglio2015_time}), where only the incoherent state of the work reservoir was discussed, and the process is then fully depolarizing (see Eq. \eqref{weight_incoherent_dephasing}).

-Notice that the dumping function $\gamma(\omega)$ fully characterizes a loss of the coherences, and consequently, the loss of the ergotropy.
+Notice that the dumping function $\gamma(\omega)$ fully characterizes a loss of the coherences and, consequently, the loss of the ergotropy.
 Although it is straightforward to quantitatively connect the dumping function with some measure of the coherences, it is not so easy to do the same thing with the ergotropy.
-Recently, there were proposed some bounds relating both measures together \cite{Francica2020}.
+Recently, some bounds were proposed relating both measures together \cite{Francica2020}.